therajibhossain/mcse-inventory_control_system/readme.md

 # Quick Introduction
-This is an inventory system and point of sale application it is build in laravel 8 and php 8
+This is an inventory control system application it is build in Laravel-8 and PHP-8

 # Quick Installation
 ```bash